CAPRA Accreditation Process

 NRPA CAPRA Accreditation Handbook This handbook provides an overview of CAPRA’s policies, procedures and writing guidelines, which must be strictly followed.

-Consider joining the NRPA CAPRA Connect group to connect with agencies and volunteers who have participated in accreditation OR are considering accreditation for their agencies.
+Consider joining the NRPA Connect CAPRA Accreditation group to connect with agencies and volunteers who have participated in accreditation OR are considering accreditation for their agencies.
 This is a great resource for personal experiences from other agencies and volunteers about the CAPRA accreditation process.